laminlabs/legacy-lamin-blog/2022/hello.md

 :::

 <!-- prettier-ignore -->
-[^ai]: Re ".ai": We've been aware of hype and confusion around "AI" for years.
+[^ai]: Why ".ai"?
+There has been hype and confusion around "AI" for years.
-    When we say "AI", we mean the [same thing as Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence): artificial as opposed to natural intelligence, a wide field containing statistical machine learning, knowledge representation and more.
+    When we say "AI", we mean the [same thing as Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence): artificial as opposed to natural intelligence, a wide field containing data science, machine learning, knowledge representation and more.
     Lamin Labs aims to enable more AI for biology.